 The grid pattern starts as a normal lawnmower pattern, then repeats the entire pattern at a 90-degree angle.

-While I never have time on Saturday to mow my lawn with a grid pattern, I will occasionally fly my drone in a grid pattern.
+I will fly my drone in a grid pattern when mapping urban environments, areas with buildings or when I want the best accuracy I can achieve.
 It can be very helpful to create 3D models of buildings, or when flying very hilly and rolling terrain.
 The additional data helps the algorithms create better maps.

 6 Pick the Best Camera Angles